imixs/imixs-adapters/imixs-adapters-sepa/README.md

     org.imixs.workflow.sepa.adapter.SEPARefRemoveAdapter

+To execute a SEPA Export the ExecuteAdatper can be used

+    org.imixs.workflow.sepa.adapter.SEPAExecuteAdapter

 ### Configuration

 The SignalAdaper need the model-version and task-id to create a new SEPA export.
 This can either be configured in the basic configuration.